fcapolini/aremel/notes/project-setup.md

 # npm install safe-eval
 ```
 see https://github.com/advisories/GHSA-9pcf-h8q9-63f6
-Since we're actually executing more controlled code (even in the playground) safe-eval security is enough for us.
+Since we're actually executing more controlled code (even in the playground) safe-eval security should be enough for us.
 But we don't want to have this vulnerability marked out for Aremel, so we'll take its source code and bring into Aremel w/ credits